-Asia Climbing GVCs, but More Remains To Be DoneAn interview with Executive Director of Asian Century Institute
+Asia Climbing GVCs, but More Remains To Be DoneAn interview with Author of the book Asian Century ... on a Knife-edge

 In the face of increasing protectionism, it is imperative that economies start ascending global value chains (GVCs) to remain competitive.
 Structural reforms are key elements in the transition that less-developed countries need to make.
 In the midst of already existing challenges, there are pressures arising from the Fourth Industrial Revolution in the form of AI and automation.
 In light of such developments, Asian economies need to start adapting quicker—and several countries, including China, are already leading by example.